-The term 'Adjustable Rate Mortgage (ARM)' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Adjustable Rate Mortgage (ARM)' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Adjustable Rate Mortgages, also known by their acronym ARM’s, are those mortgages whose interest rates change from time to time.
 These changes commonly occur based on an index.
 As a result of changing interest rates, payments will rise and fall along with them.